-2.1 The consultation on the budget for 2023/24 consisted of statutory and public consultation between 14 December 2022 and 27 January 2023.

-- 2.2 The statutory consultation was undertaken with Trade Unions and the Federation of Small Businesses, all of whom were provided with copies of the budget reports and given the opportunity to provide feedback.
+- 2.1 The consultation on the budget for 2023/24 consisted of statutory and public consultation between 14 December 2022 and 27 January 2023. - 2.2 The statutory consultation was undertaken with Trade Unions and the Federation of Small Businesses, all of whom were provided with copies of the budget reports and given the opportunity to provide feedback.
 No responses were received. - 2.3 The public consultation was undertaken via an online consultation.
 The survey shared a number of high level features of the budget for 2023/24 and asked respondents whether they were in support and any further views.
-A total of 85 responses were received which are set out in Appendix 1. - 2.4 One change is proposed as a direct result of feedback received.
-This change is in response to comments received around the intention to spend £2.33 million from the HRA Capital Programme to build 6 8 new council homes on Horsewell Lane.
+A total of 85 responses were received which are set out in Appendix 1. - 2.4 There was one change proposed by officers as a result of consultation feedback on the HRA Capital Programme.
+The change is in response to comments received around the intention to spend £2.33 million from the HRA Capital Programme to build 6 8 new council homes on Horsewell Lane.
 It is proposed that the "Horsewell Lane" housing scheme is renamed to reflect that it is likely that the budget will be able to be utilised for other housing scheme(s) across the Borough.
-The revised Capital Programme at Appendix 10 now presents this funding as "New Housing Supply" to reflect that we do not yet have indicative costs for the Horsewell Lane scheme and that the budget provision is likely to have some capacity to develop a pipeline of other potential housing schemes. - 2.5 The Committee are invited to instruct officers with any further changes they wish to make to the budgets based on the consultation responses and comments received.
+The revised Capital Programme at Appendix 10 now presents this funding as "New Housing Supply" to reflect that we do not yet have indicative costs for the Horsewell

+Lane scheme and that the budget provision is likely to have some capacity to develop a pipeline of other potential housing schemes.